-George Washington, inaugurated as the first president of the United States in April, returns to Washington at the end of his first presidential tour.
+George Washington, inaugurated as the first president of the United States in April, finishes his first presidential tour.

 For four weeks, Washington traveled by stagecoach through New England, visiting all the northern states that had ratified the U.S. Constitution.
 Washington, the great Revolutionary War hero and first leader of the new republic, was greeted by enthusiastic crowds wherever he went.
 Major William Jackson, who was Washington’s aide-de-camp during the Revolutionary War, accompanied the president, along with a private secretary and nine servants, including several slaves.
 The group traveled as far north as Kittery, Maine, which was still a part of Massachusetts at the time.